raychorn/angular-firebase-sample2/README.md

 Then create `src/app/config/firebase-config.ts` and fill it out according to the credentials taken from the Firebase console.
 You can get the config object by clicking "Add Firebase to your web app"

-The contents of the file should look similar to this:
+The contents of the file should look similar to this:  [AngularFire Quick Start](https://github.com/angular/angularfire/blob/master/docs/install-and-setup.md)
 ```
 export const config = {
   apiKey: 'YOUR_API_KEY_HERE',